-- 5) Generator agrees that identification of any stability or oscillation condition that may affect Generator's Plant, and implementation of any associated protective measures, are the sole responsibility of Generator. - 6) ERCOT Requirements. - (i) Unless expressly stated herein, where the ERCOT Requirements are in conflict with TSP's specifications or procedures, the ERCOT Requirements shall prevail. - (ii) ERCOT requirements currently require installation of power system stabilizers on generators. - (iii)Prior to commercial operation, ERCOT may verify that the Generator is meeting ERCOT Requirements, including complying with reactive standards, the provision of accurate stability models, and the installation of power system stabilizers, if required.
+- 6) Generator agrees that identification of any stability or oscillation condition that may affect Generator's Plant, and implementation of any associated protective measures, are the sole responsibility of Generator. - 7) ERCOT Requirements. - Unless expressly stated herein, where the ERCOT Requirements are in conflict with TSP's specifications or procedures, the ERCOT Requirements shall prevail. - (ii) ERCOT requirements currently require installation of power system stabilizers on generators. - (iii)Prior to commercial operation, ERCOT may verify that the Generator is meeting ERCOT Requirements, including complying with reactive standards, the provision of accurate stability models, and the installation of power system stabilizers, if required.
 Failure to meet these ERCOT Requirements may result in delays to commercial operation.

-Additionally, ERCOT recommends that wind farms fulfill the - Additionally, ERCOT recommends that wind farms fulfill the NERC/FERC under-voltage ride through capability requirements. - 7) All generator data, including data for stability studies (transient and voltage) and subsynchronous resonance data, as required by the ERCOT Requirements, shall be provided to ERCOT and the TSP before commercial operation.
+Additionally, ERCOT recommends that wind farms fulfill the NERC/FERC under-voltage ride through capability requirements. - 8) All generator data, including data for stability studies (transient and voltage) and subsynchronous resonance data, as required by the ERCOT Requirements, shall be provided to ERCOT and the TSP before commercial operation.
 This data shall be updated when the Plant begins commercial operation.
 Any updates to this information will be provided within 60 days to ERCOT and the TSP as changes or upgrades are made during the life of the Plant.
-This requirement applies to all future owners of the Plant.
+This requirement shall also apply to all future owners of the Plant.
 The Generator and any future owners of the Plant shall comply with these data requirements along with all applicable NERC Standards.
-Such Standards are subject to change from time to time, and such changes shall automatically become applicable based upon the effective date of the approved change. - 13) Special Operating Conditions, if any, attached: None. - 14) Cost Estimate Differences, if applicable: - A) The difference between the estimated cost of the TIF under 4.1.A (\$N/A) and the estimated cost of the TIF under 4.1.B (\$N/A) is: N/A, if applicable.
+Such Standards are subject to change from time to time, and such changes shall automatically become applicable based upon the effective date of the approved change. - 13) Special Operating Conditions, if any, attached: None. - 14) Cost Estimate Differences, if applicable:

+The difference between the estimated cost of the TIF under 4.1.A (\N/A) and the estimated cost of the TIF under 4.1.B (\N/A) is: N/A.